5 past 12 for a living planet Earth?

 To quote the Dutch professor Herman Wijffels: ‘the present political system has been bought by capital.
 Not profit and creation of capital should be considered first now, but the planet should’.

-On a planetary scale, at least several thousands of years should be considered to study and monitor human effects.
-Thousand years means a time span of 30 human generations!
-The global actions of man, currently about 250 years, occur in an instant of time, in a flash, within this global, geological perspective.
+The global actions of man, currently about 250 years, occur in an instant of time, in a flash, within a global, geological perspective.
 All kind of indicators rise exponentially, sky-high on a planetary scale.
 Principal geologist Colin Waters (British Geological Survey) states ‘the changes are as big as those that happened at the end of the last ice age.
 This is a big deal!’…’it justifies being called an epoch’.
 (Anthropocene, for instance).
 He thinks that ‘peoples awareness is lacking because information is not available to show them the scale of changes’.